DanielCiccC/DanielCiccC.github.io/DECO3801/notes/week7.md

   - https://www.geeksforgeeks.org/how-to-integrate-mysql-database-with-django/
   - Although the system already works, is simple to use and implement into a system, utilising a ready made system would mean that more time could be dedicated to implementing new systems

 - Received feedback on our journals to date.
+My tutor raised that I should be more actionable in my responses.
+I have been doing things, and there have been problems, but I haven't been vocal in how I am attempting to improve our processes and solve active issues.

 ## Week 10 Journal
 - Spent a large amount of time over the pause week to continue implementing associated jiras in the back of the